thersites-ac/hippokleides-glory-horse/README.md

 # To Do
 * important:
-    * fetch cached clips outside of the SQS poller
     * reduce TTL on audio URL
     * shorten saved audio window
     * see the various fixmes
+    * hall of fame clips to avoid accidental deletion
+    * delete authorization
 * other
     * remove the awkward error handling in the commands
     * add some degree of fuzzy id matching or in-text search